mpashkovskiy/express-oas-generator/README.md

 * 60 * 1000 - write interval in milliseconds (optional parameter, by default interval is equal to 10 seconds)
 * ['User','Student'] - Mongoose models to be included as definitions.
 To get all just do mongoose.modelNames().
 The following peer dependencies are required to use this last argument: mongoose, mongoose-to-swagger, bson.
+* ['users', 'students'] - Tags to be used.
+Routes are grouped together by containing tags.

 To change the Swagger UI path for your REST API use fifth (optional) argument:
 ```javascript